scjrobertson/nlw_code/README.md

 ## What is this repository for? ##

-* Java code for the natural language watermarking approach described by Atallah et al. (2001) .
+* Code for the natural language watermarking approach described by Atallah et al. (2001).This project is implemented in Java and held together with bash scripts and some string.

 ## How do I get set up? ##